MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/libraries/react_native.md

 > - `yarn android` -- (`react-native run-android`) Build the Android App.
 > - `yarn web` -- (`expo start:web`) Run the website in your browser.

 For the last command - note that you'll be give a prompt.
+Despite `expo` already being in `dependencies` and installed with `yarn`.

 ```
 This command requires Expo CLI.